Botfuel/botfuel-dialog/CONCEPTS.md

 The processing of the user message and the generation of the bot messages are performed by several components.

 ## Components
-A bot is composed of differents components:
+A bot is composed of different components:
-- a nlu component, it is used to process user text messages,
+- a nlu (Natural Language Understanding) component, it is used to process user text messages,
 - a dialog manager, it decides which dialogs to call,
 - a brain, it stores things,
 - adapters, they adapt the messages to the messaging platform,
-- dialogs, they interact with the brain and the views
+- dialogs, they interact with the brain and the views,
 - views, they generate the messages,
 - extractors, they extract entities from user sentences.